|

 This means that passengers will be able to save money by booking separate tickets for different sections of their journey, rather than just one ticket, even if they don’t need to change trains.

-You can download the TrainPal app for both iPhone and Android.
+Book your tickets on TrainPal here or download the app for both iPhone and Android.

 Editor’s Tip: If your train is cancelled or delayed by 15 minutes or more, always claim compensation through the train operator, NOT ticket booking platforms like Trainline.
 All train operators have a Delay Repay system.
 Trainline will just charge you an admin fee.